hdfiresky/Dramaverse/COMPONENTS.md

 ## Component Hierarchy

 The application follows a logical component hierarchy, with `App.tsx` serving as the root container. `App.tsx` uses the `useRouter` hook to derive the application's state from the URL and passes this state down to its children.
+It now also uses the `useDramaDetails` hook to fetch specific data required by modals and user pages on-demand.

 ` ` `
-- App.tsx (manages state via `useRouter`, `useDramas`, `useAuth`)
+- App.tsx (manages state via `useRouter`, `useDramas`, `useAuth`, `useDramaDetails`)
   - Header.tsx
   - FilterSidebar.tsx
     - FilterSection.tsx